socieboy/forum/README.md

 The user configuration with the forum includes.

 The model key, set the namespace + class name of your users model.
-By default is App\User as Laravel use.
+By default is App\User as Laravel uses.
 ```
 'model'         => 'App\User',
 ```